Josseyo/Salon/README.md

 | [Flat Icon](https://flaticon.com) | favicon |

 ### Acknowledgements
-- Code Institute for providing lms, tutorsupport
+- Code Institute for providing lms & tutor support
 - Rory Sheridan my mentor for valuable tips and support
 - Christina Åhman for laughter and support
-- Lotta Tuvstedt for the idea and help with content
+- Lotta Tuvstedt for the idea and support

 </details>

-### Issues on the road
-October 4th I got pull & push issues when trying to update previous pushed commits accordin to followin instructions https://algerwrites.medium.com/how-to-remove-env-from-git-commit-history-1d594917b376 .
-On tutors recommendation I started a new workspace.
-Which resulted in confusion with code and commits being "broken".
-73 pulled and 78 pushed but got stuck in the middle.